Join us at Lakeside Park for a few fun activities each month with Recreation Staff and Community Guests!

 The main goal of all Rec Clubs at Lakeside Park is to encourage participants to socialize in a positive way with peers through shared interests.

-During Rec Clubs, we will be offering a variety of activities for elementary students from the time they get off the bus until 5pm.
+During Rec Clubs, we will be offering a variety of activities for elementary and middle school students from the time they get off the bus until 5pm.

 Please have your child bring a snack each day.

 A transportation form must be on file with the Transportation Department in order to take the bus from school to Lakeside Park.

 If you have checked "yes, my child will need transportation" upon registration, it is your responsibility to make those arrangements with the transportation office; however, we will follow up with the schools to cross-check their current bus list each month.

 On Tuesdays, Wednesdays, and Thursdays, our Rec Clubs are sure to make memories!
 This school year, we are incorporating some talented community guests on Tuesdays & Thursdays!